Science Diplomats Club: History

 The Science Diplomats Club was established during a lunch held by the Embassy of Denmark at the Cosmos Club in January 1965.
 The club was the initial site for luncheons; when the Embassy of the Netherlands took over the secretariat, luncheons were also held at their embassy and other local restaurants.
 Starting in 1988, various science counselors started hosting luncheons either at their embassies, Meridian House, scientific/technical organizations, and, later on again, at the Cosmos Club.

 During these luncheons, guest speakers from the government, associations, universities, and industries informed SDC members about developments in science and technology policy and on progress in R&D. In recent years, the club has also made visits to S&T organizations inside and outside the Washington area.
 In 2007 the Embassy of France began organizing "Science Breakfasts", which take place eight to ten times a year.

-Apart from attending monthly luncheons and site visits, members are also invited to attend meetings at scientific and technical institutions, such as the National Academy of Sciences, National Institutes of Standards and Technology, etc.
+Apart from attending monthly luncheons and site visits, members are also invited to attend meetings at scientific and technical institutions, such as the National Academy of Sciences, National Institute of Standards and Technology, etc.

 The following persons have been chair of the SDC: